USS Tinosa (SS-283): Eleventh and twelfth patrols, May–August 1945

 Tinosa got underway for the Sea of Japan on 29 May.
 En route, she rescued 10 survivors of a ditched B-29.
 Acting on this special mission as a member of a wolf pack selected to initiate Operation Barney, an incursion into the Sea of Japan, Tinosa accomplished the dangerous task of plotting mines in Tsushima Strait on 6 June.
-This patrol is dramatized in the 1950's TV series, The Silent Service, produced by Universal Television and hosted by RADM Thomas M Dykers, USN (Ret).
+This patrol is dramatized in the 1950s TV series, The Silent Service, produced by Universal Television and hosted by RADM Thomas M Dykers, USN (Ret).

 Following the completion of this special mission, Tinosa made six aggressive torpedo attacks, sank three cargo ships, and—during the daylight hours of 12 June—launched a brilliant surface battle against the Keito Maru, a Japanese sea truck.
 Having sunk four Japanese vessels and damaged a fifth, she completed her 11th patrol arriving at Pearl Harbor on 4 July.

 After refitting, Tinosa set course for her 12th patrol on 11 August.
 Before she reached her assigned area this patrol was terminated by Japan's capitulation.
 On 26 August 1945, she departed Midway for an overhaul at San Francisco.
 After operating off the West Coast from January to June 1946, she was placed in reserve.
 In January 1947, Tinosa was placed out of commission.